cysouw/diathesis/text/c03_summaryDia.md

 ### *Sinnesantikausativ* (*aussehen/wirken+Partizip*) {#sec:summary-sinnesantikausativ}

-The ~~Sinnesantikausativ~~ (full discussion in [@sec:participles-wirken-anticausative]) uses the verbs *aussehen* or *wirken* together with a participle of a transitive verb to form an anticausative diathesis [@next].
+The ~~Sinnesantikausativ~~ (full discussion in [@sec:participles-wirken-anticausative]) uses the light verbs *aussehen* or *wirken* together with a participle of a transitive verb to form an anticausative diathesis [@next].
 This construction expresses that the speaker has sensory evidence about the state of affairs.
 The retention of the original subject is very rare, though it might to be possible with verbs describing a mental state, like *entspannen* 'to relax' [@next b].
 With intransitive verbs this construction does not show any diathesis and will be called ~~Sinnesevidenz~~ (see [@sec:summary-sinnesevidenz]).

 ::: ex
 a.
 Die Renovierung verändert den Bahnhof. \